 Reason: Water poured into the deck, destabilizing and capsizing the ship

 The MS Estonia was a cruise ship that was built in 1980 to use on the Estline Tallin-Stockholm route.
-The ship sank on September 28th, 1994, claiming 852 lives.
+The ship sank in the Baltic Sea on September 28th, 1994, claiming 852 lives.
 It is one of the worst maritime disasters of recent years.
 The ship’s poor cargo distribution caused listing and a bow door to separate from the rest of the ship.
 This meant that the decks flooded rapidly, and the power failed.
 Unfortunately, an emergency was not declared for ninety minutes.

 Only 138 passengers and crew were rescued of the 989 onboard.
 Reports are still being issued about the disaster to this day.
 Thousands of tons of pebbles were dropped onto the site, and a treaty established in 1995 prohibits citizens from surrounding countries from approaching the wreck.

 Location: Red Sea

 Reason: Crashed into a coral reef

 The Giannes D was built in Japan in 1969.
 It was initially named the “Shoyo Maru,” but as it was resold, it became the property of the Dumarc Shipping and Trading Corporation in Piraeus, Greece.
-The ship’s final voyage took place in 1983.
+The commerce ship’s final voyage took place in 1983.
 It was a freighter carrying lumber from Jeddah to Yemen.
 The ship ran aground, according to reports.
-The ship had drifted off course, according to The Red Sea Project, and “ran aground at full speed on the northwest edge of the Sha’ab Abu Nuhas Reef.”
+The ship had drifted off course in the open water, according to The Red Sea Project, and “ran aground at full speed on the northwest edge of the Sha’ab Abu Nuhas Reef.”
 The ship broke into three parts and is sitting about 10 meters underwater.